mvertes/parscan/docs/decisions/ADR-006-native-func-interop.md

 Two complementary mechanisms handle this:

+1. **`funcFields` and `funcFieldsByFuncPtr` side-tables in `Machine`.**
+   Two `map[uintptr]Value` maps maintain parscan func values assigned to native struct `func` fields:
+   - `funcFields` -- keyed by the field's `reflect.Value` memory address.
+     Fast but invalidated when the containing struct is copied (e.g. by `append`).
+   - `funcFieldsByFuncPtr` -- keyed by the closure's stable function pointer (dereferenced from the field address).
+Provides a fallback when `funcFields` misses due to a copy.
-1. **`funcFields` side-table in `Machine`.** A `map[uintptr]Value` keyed on the `reflect.Value` pointer of the target field.
-When the VM detects assignment of a parscan func to a native struct `func` field, it writes the parscan func into the side-table instead of (or in addition to) the field itself.
-Reads route back through the table.
+   When the VM detects assignment of a parscan func to a struct `func` field, it writes into both tables and stores a placeholder in the actual field.
+Reads route back through the tables.

 2. **`WrapFunc` opcode and `ParscanFunc` type.** When a parscan func must be callable by native Go code that holds a `reflect.Value` reference,